-Based on the assessments made by the Company and its subsidiaries (together, the "Group"), the adoption of the 2013 version of IFRSs has no significant impact on the consolidated financial statements of the Group, except for the following:
+Based on the assessments made by the Company, the adoption of the 2013 version of IFRSs has no significant impact on the parent company only financial statements of the Company, except for the following:

 IAS 19 revised, 'Employee benefits'

 The revised standard eliminates the corridor approach and requires actuarial gains and losses to be recognized immediately in other comprehensive income.
 Past-service costs will be recognized immediately in the period incurred.
 Net interest expense or income, calculated by applying the discount rate to the net defined benefit asset or liability, replace the finance charge and expected return on plan assets.
 The return of plan assets, excluding net interest expenses, is recognized in other comprehensive income.
 An entity is required to recognise termination benefits at the earlier of when the entity can no longer withdraw an offer of those benefits and when it recognizes any related restructuring costs.
 Additional disclosures are required to present defined benefit plan.